apollographql/router/.changesets/feat_limit_request_size.md

 Before increasing this limit significantly consider doing performance testing in an environment similar to your production, especially if some clients are untrusted.
-Many concurrent large requests could can the Router to run out of memory.
+Many concurrent large requests could cause the Router to run out of memory.

 By [@SimonSapin](https://github.com/SimonSapin in https://github.com/apollographql/router/pull/3130